 - Bee Balm (Bergamot or Monarda)

 - Black Eyed Susan

 - Bloody Dock

 - Mint, chocolate mint, spearmint, peppermint

 - Sheep Sorrel

 - Yellow Dock

-As you are planning your medicinal herb garden remember to choose herbs that you enjoy using for herbal tea, cooking, or making herbal medicine out of.
+As you are planning your medicinal herb garden remember to choose herbs that you enjoy using for herbal tea, cooking, natural dyes, skin care, or making herbal medicine out of.
 Just because an herb is the perfect herb for your growing conditions doesn’t mean you should plant it.
 Pick the herbs that you love to look at, smell, and use first.
 If you love an herb you will pay attention to its growth and it will become a long term herbal ally.